cozywho/cozytak/README.md

 ```
 https://localhost:8443
 ```
--ps you will need to change file permissions unless youre remoted in and winSCPing or something.
+- ps you will need to change file permissions unless youre remoted in and winSCPing or something.

 ## future plans
 - firewall rules